jacklule/DataViz-Syllabus/GitHubSetUp.md

 - GitHub will recognize a change has been made to the repository.
 Students then commit the changes and sync with their GitHub site
 - The sync will add the html page to name.github.com
 - Students can view the html page through any browser
-- If students need to edit the html page in TextEdit later: Under TextEdit, find Preferences, go to the “Open and Save” tab, check the box, “Display HTML files as HTML code instead of formatted text.”
-Also, under "New Document," make TextEdit default to "plain text" (instead of "rich text").

 Students thus have learned to code and create a new html page to embed and publish each assignment thus doubling the value of each lesson.

+##To Edit an html page in TextEdit
+TextEdit will open the page as an html file, not in text edit.
+To edit an html page in TextEdit:
+- Under TextEdit, find Preferences
+- Go to the “Open and Save” tab, check the box, “Display HTML files as HTML code instead of formatted text”
+- Under "New Document," make TextEdit default to "plain text" (instead of "rich text")

-##To Customize the GitHub Page
+##To Customize the GitHub.io Page
 Remembering that the page eventually will be their GitHub portfolio, students should follow these steps:

 - Students should have already **set up their repo site at github.io**, using the directions above and at [Git Hub Pages guide above](https://pages.github.com/)